tumarkuss/AI-MachineLearning/README.md

+# Welcome!
+Here I am practicing Machine Learning/AI.
+...if you know any good resources, please email me at tumarkuss@gmail.com

 # AI-MachineLearning-Practice
-Here I will be trying out AI/Machine Learning techniques and practices.
+I will be trying out AI/Machine Learning techniques and practices, some of them will be uploaded to "Practicing" directory.

+Note: No personal project materials will be posted here yet.
+Thanks!